Cosmoglobe/zodipy/README.md

 ## Simulating the pixel weighted average over multiple observations
-By providing multiple dates in the `epochs` argument to `Zodi`, the `get_emission` function will return the average emission over all observations.
+By providing multiple dates in the `epochs` argument to `Zodi`, the `get_emission` function will return the emission averaged over all observations.

 It is possible to provide hit maps for each respective observation given by `epochs`.
-This is done by passing a sequence of hit maps with the `hit_maps` argument to `Zodi`.
+This is done by passing a sequence of hit maps through the `hit_maps` argument in `Zodi`.

 Below is an example where we simulate the pixel weighted average over daily observations over a year: